Jerusalem Science Contest 2020-21: Astronomy

 Judaic Component to the Contest

-The Judaic video lectures will train JSC participants to analyze technology innovations through a lens of Jewish values.
-In addition to information-filled Judaic video lectures focused on Jewish issues in technology applications, the participant will be mentored in the Judaic research skills employed by the lecturer.
-The participant will learn a step-by-step procedure useful in methodically searching for, evaluating, interpreting and presenting the Jewish issues present when planning the implementation of a new technology.
-The participants will use the skills learned through the contest’s Judaic section in formulating their final Science-Judaica research project.
+The Judaic video lectures will train JSC participants to analyze Astronomy through a lens of Jewish values.
+In addition to information-filled Judaic video lectures focused on Astronomy, the participant will be mentored in the Judaic research skills employed by the lecturer.
+The participant will learn a step-by-step procedure useful in methodically searching for, evaluating, interpreting and presenting the Jewish issues present in science topics.
+The participants will use the skills learned through the contest’s Judaic section in formulating their final Science-Judaic research project.

 - Each test consists of 20 questions (15 Science and 5 Judaic).